Simple notifications with React

 screen readers ignored the unicode character and prioritised the

-instead.
+aria-label instead.
 You can find more information in

 Sara Soueidan's article